rasta-mouse/Crystal-Loaders/udrl/README.md

-# Loader
+# BUD Loader

 This loader is used when the BEACON_RDLL_GENERATE hook is called, i.e. when a new Beacon payload is generated.

-This loader also allocates memory for BOFs and the Sleepmask, and passes the information to Beacon via Beacon User Data.
+This loader allocates memory for BOFs and the Sleepmask, and passes the information to Beacon via Beacon User Data.
+It also uses a port of [RecycledGate](https://github.com/thefLink/RecycledGate) to resolve and pass syscall information.

+Beacon is masked with a random XOR key and unmasked at runtime.

-## todo
+## Notes

-1. Resolve syscall information for Beacon as well.
+1. It's expected that Beacon will free the loader (`stage.cleanup`).